 Three years ago when I was working in Cala Ratjada, in Mallorca, I published a post called “Entertainer = ninja“.
 Since then, I have worked two seasons in Menorca where I became the “Kids’ ninja” as well.
-Then I went “From miniclub superhero back to adults animation” and now I’m working in Sa Coma, Mallorca.
+Then I went “From miniclub superhero back to adults animation” and now I’m working in the hotel Protur Sa Coma Playa, in Mallorca.
 Today I would like to talk about the job of the hotel entertainer according to my current animation season.
 It’s definitely much different from my first season in Mallorca.
 There is one phrase that defines my job extremely well: “it’s called entertainer only because full time multi tasking ninja is not an actual job title”.
 Now let me tell you more about that.

 A job in hotel entertainment is different to all the other jobs out there.
 Some people don’t consider it as a “normal” job, I wrote a post about it, you can have a look here.
 For me it’s a great job, I just love doing it and I wouldn’t change it for anything else!
 Every day is full of emotions, happiness, laughs, energy and people’s stories.
 The days are never the same, even though the activities are nearly the same every week, it’s always with new people so there are always different vibes.

 During my entertainment seasons my role has changed from allround ninja to chief ninja.
 Every year I have learnt something new and thanks to my experience I have been able to start to lead a team.
 This year I have three more people in my team – two girls in the miniclub and one allround girl.
 The role of chief ninja is not just about doing the activities and guest relation.
 I organize my team, prepare the programmes, send reports and have meeting with my coordinator and the hotel director.
 I am responsible for the quality of the entertainment in the hotel.